Towns and Villages in the Peak District

 Renowned for its puddings, street markets (which are still held in the town centre every Monday), thriving livestock market, historic buildings and riverside walks along the banks of the Wye.
 The town has a long and fascinating history – it was mentioned in the Dooms Day Book of 1805, ‘Badequella’ meaning Bath-well.
+There is a recreation ground with a child’s play area, 2 football pitches and a multi-use games area.
 Its possible to walk or cycle to Bakewell (approx 5km / 3miles) along the Monsal Trail, a disused railway line which can be accessed directly from our grounds.

 Eyam, 15 minute drive